 LEMIT launched a free, online, nationwide training program for civil and criminal enforcement efforts to protect the environment and public health.

-Environmental Enforcement Introductory Training Program: April 7 - 8, 2015 in Woodway, Texas
+Environmental Enforcement Introductory Training Program: July 28-29, 2015 in Missoula, Montana

 The Environmental Protection Agency will focus on improving the health of families and protecting the environment through partnerships with agencies across the country in its proposed 2015 budget.

 To help environmental enforcement professional tackle issues in their own jurisdictions, Project EnCriPT provides links to national and statewide agencies and environmental legislation.

 Welcome to Project EnCriPT, Environmental Crime Program Training.
 Project EnCriPT is a training resource for various aspects of environmental enforcement.
 It is a cooperative agreement between the United States Environmental Protection Agency and the Bill Blackwood Law Enforcement Management Institute of Texas, or LEMIT, a division of Sam Houston State University’s Criminal Justice Center.